Historical picture

 The Circle system can be either

-1. closed (fresh gas inflow exactly equal to patient uptake, complete rebreathing after carbon dioxide absorbed, and APL closed)
+1. closed (FGF exactly = patient uptake, complete rebreathing after carbon dioxide absorbed, and APL closed)

 2. semi-closed (some rebreathing occurs, FGF and APL settings at intermediate values), or

-Open systems have no valves, no tubing: for example open drop ether, or a nasal cannula.
+4. open - no valves, no reservoir: for example open drop ether, or a nasal cannula.
 In either, the patient has access to atmospheric gases.

 Non-rebreathing (Mapleson) breathing circuits

-Mapleson D photoPhotograph of the Mapleson D. Click on the thumbnail, or on the underlined text, to see the larger version (136 KB).
+Mapleson D. Click on the link to see the larger version.

-Minimum FGF In practice, most anesthetists will provide a minimum 5 L/min for children on up to adults to prevent rebreathing (or 2-3 x minute ventilation [VE], whichever is greater).
+• Minimum FGF: In practice, most anesthetists will provide a minimum 5 L/min for children on up to adults to prevent rebreathing (or 2-3 x VE, whichever is greater).

 The Bain circuit is a "coaxial" Mapleson D- the same components, but the fresh gas flow tubing is directed within the inspiratory limb, with fresh gas entering the circuit near the mask.
 Fresh gas flow requirements are similar to other NRB circuits.
 The Bain has been shown to add more heat and humidity to inhaled gases than other Mapleson circuits.

-Mapleson D - How it worksDiagram of the Mapleson D - how it works.
-Click on the thumbnail, or on the underlined text, to see the larger version.
+Mapleson D - how it works.
+Click on the link to see the larger version.

 How do NRB’s work?
-During expiration, fresh gas flow (FGF) pushes exhaled gas down the expiratory limb, where it collects in the reservoir (breathing) bag and opens the expiratory valve (pop-off or APL).
-The next inspiration draws on the gas in the expiratory limb.
-The expiratory limb will have less carbon dioxide (less rebreathing) if FGF inflow is high, tidal volume (VT) is low, and the duration of the expiratory pause is long (a long expiratory pause is desirable as exhaled gas will be flushed more thoroughly).
+During expiration, FGF pushes exhaled gas down the expiratory limb, where it collects in the breathing bag and opens the expiratory valve (pop-off or APL).
+The next inspiration draws on the gas which is nearest in the expiratory limb (primarily FGF).
+The expiratory limb will have less carbon dioxide (less rebreathing) if FGF inflow is high, VT is low, and the duration of the expiratory pause is long (a long expiratory pause is desirable as exhaled gas will be flushed more thoroughly).
 All NRB circuits are convenient, lightweight, easily scavenged.
-One objection is that switching the breathing circuit back and forth between circle and Mapleson between cases introduces the possibility of error.
+One objection is that switching the breathing circuit back and forth between circle and Mapleson between cases introduces the possibility of misconnections.

 1. Occlude the patient's end of the circuit (at the elbow).